 The developed model is based on a coupled diffusion problem for the solid and liquid phase, combined with the consistent boundary conditions involving osmotic pressure balance, including interfacial tension.
 The motion of the solidification front is modeled based on the Wilson-Frenkel law.
 The single nuclei model is validated by considering various asymptotic limits, as well as by comparing the results to ones available in the literature.
 The multiple nuclei model allows, for the first time, for the careful computational investigation of the interaction between evolving nuclei.

-This project is sponsored by NASA.
+This projects is sponsored by NASA grant No. NNX16AQ79G.